History of Malaysian football: 1900 to 1978

 Football arrived in Malaysia, (Malaya at that time), with the British.
 The locals soon picked up the game, and soon it was the country's leading sport.
 Towards the end of the 19th century, football was one of the central pillars of most sports clubs in Malaya.
-Even when the Selangor Amateur Football League took shape in 1905 – which ensured proper administration and organization – the competition was confined only to clubs in Kuala Lumpur.
+Even when the Selangor Association Football League (SAFL) took shape in 1906 – which ensured proper administration and organization – the competition was confined only to clubs in Kuala Lumpur.

-The earliest known winners of football competition in Malaysia was YMCA in Penang in 1906.
+The earliest states to establish football leagues were Penang in 1905 and Selangor in 1906.
+YMCA became the first winner of the Penang Football League in 1906, while Royal Selangor Club was the first winner of the SAFL in the same year.

 In January 1921, the British Royal Navy battleship H. M. S. Malaya was called at Port Swettenham (now Port Klang), Singapore, Malacca, Penang and Port Dickson.
 During its stay, the crew competed in friendly matches in football, rugby, hockey, sailing and golf against local clubs.

 Three months later, the Chief Secretary of the Federated Malay States received a letter from Captain H. T. Buller of the H. M. S. Malaya, which offered two cups to be competed for in football and rugby as tokens of their gratitude for the reception they received in Malaya.
 The cup for football were then known as the Malaya Cup The offer was accepted and various club representatives met to organize the tournament.
 Malaya Cup committee was set up and it was decided to run the football competition in northern and southern sections.
 The first tournament were entrusted to be run by the Selangor Club.
 The first ever Malaya Cup match was played on 20 August 1921, with Selangor defeating Penang 5–1 in front of an estimated crowd of 5,000 in Kuala Lumpur.
 The inaugural tournament were played by six teams and won by Singapore.
 During 1923, a newspaper described it as “by far the greatest sporting event of the year (in Malaya)”.